CS5008Fall2025/research-paper-AliyaSalmanova1/README.md

 - Provide key points of the algorithm/datastructure implementation, discuss the code.
 - If you found code in another language, and then implemented in your own language that is fine - but make sure to document that.

-I implemented this algorithm in c in file avl.h.
+I implemented this algorithm in C in [avl.h](/avl.h).
 I used only two of the most common libraries in c - <stdlib.h> and <stdio.h>.

-Besides the insertion algorithm, I also created a function to search for a node in the avl tree and to delete a node from the avl tree, though in this report I am mostly focused on creating and inserting into an avl tree.
+Besides the insertion algorithm, I also created a function to search for a node in the AVL Tree and to delete a node from the AVL Tree, though in this report I am mostly focused on creating and inserting into an AVL Tree.
 All these functions are tested on different sized trees in [test.c](/test.c).
-My avl tree code is in [avl.h](/avl.h) .

 I faced a few challenges during the implementation.
 Firstly, it was difficult at first to fully conceptualize the logic of this algorithm.